sssiddharth3030/VariantManagementApp/readme.md

-# FAST API Microservice for UI5 Variant Maintenance
+# FAST API Microservice for UI5 Variant Management
 ## About the Project

 This is a demonstration of UI5 Freestyle Screen View with Variant Management handled via Python FASTAPI backend .